pococms/website/docs/cli.md

 If you don't follow the command-line options first rule, unpredictable things will happen.
-Your friends won't like you, your lottery tickets will lose, and, most important, you'll get unexpected results:j
+Your friends won't like you, your lottery tickets will lose, and, most important, you'll get unexpected results:

 ```
 # Bless your heart